Olympus E-M5 II vs PEN-F

 |Olympus E-M5 III||Y||stereo||mono||Y||-||micro||2.0||Y||-||Y|

 It is notable that the E-M5 II has a microphone port, which is missing on the PEN-F. Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Studio photographers will appreciate that the Olympus E-M5 II (unlike the PEN-F) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the E-M5 II and the PEN-F are recent models that are part of the current product line-up.
-The E-M5 II replaced the earlier Olympus E-M5, while the PEN-F does not have a direct predecessor.
+Both the E-M5 II and the PEN-F have been discontinued, but can regularly be found used on eBay.
+The E-M5 II was replaced by the Olympus E-M5 III, while the PEN-F does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus website.